 We suppose we are in the following situation: a real-analytic Jordan curve, not lying in a plane, bounds a one-parameter family of minimal surfaces $u(t,z)$.
 The surfaces are parametrized by $z$ in the upper half plane, so that on the real line each $u(t,\cdot)$ is a reparametrization of $\Gamma$.
 The surface $u(0,\cdot)$ has a boundary branch point of order $2m$ and index $k$ at the origin.
-The surfaces $u(t,\cdot)$ for $t > 0$ are immersed.
+The surfaces $u(t,\cdot)$ for $t > 0$ have no branch points, and they have $\lambda_{\min} = 2$.
 All our arguments will be local; we shall only be concerned with what happens near the origin.\footnote{ We do not need to assume that the branch point is a true branch point.
 We can rule out the existence of a one-parameter family of the type considered without that assumption.
-This does not, however, provide a new proof of the non-existence of true branch points which are not the terminus of a one-parameter family of relative minima of area.}
+This does not, however, provide a new proof of the non-existence of false branch points which are not the terminus of a one-parameter family of relative minima of area.}

 We suppose that $\Gamma$ passes through the origin tangent to the $X$-axis.
 Then since $\Gamma$ is a Jordan curve, it is not contained in a line.
 We still are free to orient the $Y$ and $Z$ axes.
 We do this in such a way that the normal to $u(0, \cdot)$ at the branch point (which is well-defined) points in the positive $Z$-direction.